Creative Arts Emmy Awards

 The Creative Arts Emmys are a class of Emmy Awards presented in recognition of technical and other similar achievements in American television programming.
 They are commonly awarded to behind-the-scenes personnel such as production designers, set decorators, video editors, costume designers, cinematographers, casting directors, and sound editors.

-The Creative Arts category also includes awards for outstanding animated programs, commercials, and guest actors.
+The Creative Arts category includes additional awards for outstanding animated programs, commercials, and guest actors.

-Both the Primetime and Daytime awards each present their Creative Arts Emmys at separate Creative Arts ceremonies on the weekend before their respective main ceremonies.
-Both the primary and the creative arts for sports are all given away at one ceremony.
+The first Creative Arts Emmys were held in 1970 alongside the 22nd Primetime Emmy Awards due to the growing number of categories at the time.
+The Primetime Creative Arts and Daytime Creative Arts awards are presented at separate Creative Arts ceremonies on the weekend before their respective main Primetime and Daytime ceremonies.
+The Emmy awards for Sports are presented in a single ceremony, giving both the main and the creative arts awards.